xAdSFx/AddToStartMenu/README.md

 3. **Verify**:
     - Right-click on any file and ensure the "Create Start Menu Shortcut" option appears and works as expected.

+#### DON'T MOVE THE FOLDER LOCATION AFTER INSTALLINF, AS THE NEW REGISTRY FOLDER WILL HAVE IT REFERENCED
+(If you do so though, just run `remove_context_menu.reg` and reapply)

 ## Uninstallation